PurdueAF/purdue-af/docs/source/doc-contacts.rst

 please send a message to the following address:
 `cms-af@groups.purdue.edu <mailto:cms-af@groups.purdue.edu>`_.

+This mailing list is used for important announcements and alerts about new features.

 Subscribing to the mailing list
 ---------------------------------

-The same mailing list is used for important announcements and alerts about new features.

 Users with Purdue email can subscribe to it by managing their group membership at the `Microsoft Outlook ECP portal <https://outlook.office365.com/ecp/>`_: